RyanRana/Aura/README.md

 ╚═══════════════════════════════════════════════════════════════════════════════╝
 ```

-# 🚀 Aria: Autonomous Retail Intelligence Agent
+# 🚀 Aura: Autonomous Retail Intelligence Agent

-**Aria** is an AI-powered analytics platform designed to provide retail managers with immediate, data-driven insights.
+**Aura** is an AI-powered analytics platform designed to provide retail managers with immediate, data-driven insights.
 It features a conversational AI that can perform multi-step investigations into business questions by querying a Snowflake data warehouse, alongside a real-time analytics dashboard.

-> 💡 **What makes Aria different?** Unlike traditional BI tools, Aria doesn't just answer questions—it **investigates** them.
+> 💡 **What makes Aura different?** Unlike traditional BI tools, Aura doesn't just answer questions—it **investigates** them.
 Ask "Why are sales down?" and watch it autonomously break down the problem, query multiple data sources, and synthesize actionable insights.

 ***